Brandon Bollig: Playing career

 As a youth, Bollig played in the 2001 Quebec International Pee-Wee Hockey Tournament with the St. Louis Blues minor ice hockey team.

 Bollig played high school hockey for Francis Howell North High School in St. Charles, Missouri, where he graduated in 2005 with a 3.4 grade point average.
 During his junior year of high school, he also tried out for the St. Louis Jr. Blues Tier III Junior B team, but was cut.
-Bollig tried out again the following year and made the team for the 2004-05 season.
+Bollig tried out again the following year and made the team for the 2004–05 season.
 After spending one season with the Jr. Blues and graduating from high school, Bollig moved up to the United States Hockey League (USHL) to join the Lincoln Stars.

 Bollig played three seasons of tier I junior ice hockey with the Lincoln Stars of the USHL between 2005 and 2008.
 He appeared in 173 games for the Stars and recorded 37 goals and 36 assists in that time, as well as 593 penalty minutes (PIM).
 He finished second in the USHL in penalties in both 2006–07 and 2007–08 with 207 and 211 PIM respectively.
 He then attended St. Lawrence University where he played two seasons of NCAA Division I college hockey with the Saints.
 After recording 13 points as a freshman in 2008–09, Bollig finished fourth in team scoring with 25 points and led the team with 83 PIM.

-The Chicago Blackhawks lured Bollig out of university following his sophomore season and signed him to a professional contract in 2010.
+The Chicago Blackhawks lured Bollig out of university following his sophomore season and signed him to a professional contract in April 2010.
 The Blackhawks assigned him to their American Hockey League (AHL) affiliate, the Rockford IceHogs to complete the 2009–10 season; Bollig made his professional debut on April 6, 2010, and scored his first professional goal four nights later against the San Antonio Rampage.
-He played the entire 2010–11 AHL season with the IceHogs, and remained in Rockford for the majority of the following campaign.
+He played the entire 2010–11 season with the IceHogs, and remained in Rockford for the majority of the following campaign.